olafrv/netdump/README.md

 **WARNING: Installation REQUIRE MANUAL STEPS described in other section of this manual**

-``
-Installation script is tested in Ubuntu 16.04 LTS, run installer with:
+Installation script is tested in Ubuntu 16.04 LTS, run installer on a 'root' session:
 ```bash
 curl https://raw.githubusercontent.com/olafrv/netdump/master/install.sh | bash -
 ```